 What you will learn from this tip: How RAID 50 combines striping with distributed parity for higher reliability and data transfer capabilities.

-Like the other double-digit RAID levels, RAID
+Like the other double-digit RAID levels, RAID 50 is

 The easy way to think of RAID 50 is as RAID 5 with an extra pair of suspenders.
 RAID 50 offers increased write performance and better data protection, including faster rebuilds, than RAID 5 in the event of a disk failure.
 While performance degrades in the event of a disk failure, it doesn't degrade as much as it would in a RAID 5 array because a single failure only affects one of the arrays, leaving the other fully functional.
 In fact, RAID 50 can sustain up to four drive failures if each failed disk is in a different RAID 5 array.

 RAID 50 is best used for applications that need high reliability, and that need to handle high request rates and high data transfer with lower cost of disks than a RAID-10 (striped and mirrored) array.
 However it takes a minimum of six disks to set up a RAID 50 array.

 One of the disadvantages of RAID 50 is that, like RAID 5, it needs a sophisticated controller.
 For maximum throughput, a RAID 50 array should have synchronized disks, which limits disk choices since not all disks can be synchronized.

 For more information:

 About the author: Rick Cook has been writing about mass storage since the days when the term

 meant an 80 K floppy disk.
 The computers he learned on used ferrite cores and magnetic drums.
 For

 the last 20 years, he has been a freelance writer specializing in storage and other computer